 The race for the I/O market

-A report last year from the Tufts Center for the Study of Drug Development (CSDD) expects the sales for the I/O market, worldwide, to produce annual revenues between $25 billion and $40 billion by 2020, as reported by Outsourcing-Pharma.
+A 2017 report from the Tufts Center for the Study of Drug Development (CSDD) expects the sales for the I/O market, worldwide, to produce annual revenues between $25 billion and $40 billion by 2020.

 Genetics investing: future estimates

 The market for these healthcare solutions is growing.
-In its June 2016 report, Grand View Research estimates that the global market will reach US$2,452.5 billion by 2022 and anticipates that a great deal of that growth will come from the Asia-Pacific region.
+In its June 2016 report, Grand View Research estimates that the global market will reach $2.45 trillion by 2022 and anticipates that most of that growth will come from the Asia-Pacific region.

 It can be inferred that interest in personalized medicine is driving genetics investing.
 This, in turn, is revolutionizing the way we think about disease, healthcare and the most effective paths of treatment.

-The application includes vaccine production, toxicity tests, biopharmaceutical production, gene therapy, drug screening as well as its development, and cancer research to round it up.
-Another projection is the projected growth for the Asia-Pacific to experience the fastest CAGR (compound annual growth rate) starting from last year and well into 2024.
+The application includes vaccine production, toxicity tests, biopharmaceutical production, gene therapy, drug screening as well as its development, and cancer research.

 Don’t forget to follow us @INN_LifeScience for real-time news updates.